 In full power, Libé Sans is a kaleidoscope of headline grotesques.
 It is a complicated flavor, but every part works together to make something wonderful.
 Rather than just a new voice for Libération, Production Type wrote them a symphony.

-Rob Mientjes is a genderqueer feminist type designer, with an obsession for baking, cooking, and thoughtful graphic design.
-He’s been designing for print and web for fifteen years, and studied at the KABK, where he mostly made friends and nice food.
-He also runs the Tiny Type Co, a small foundry for big fonts.
+Robin Mientjes is a genderqueer feminist type designer, with an obsession for baking, cooking, and thoughtful graphic design.
+Robin has been designing for print and web for fifteen years, and studied at the KABK, where they mostly made friends and nice food.
+Robin also runs the Tiny Type Co., a small foundry for big fonts.